F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 However, the ratio of the clusters those haven't hosted any services linked to the concerned route are not taken into consideration while computing the final ratio.<br>
 **Note:** Cluster wise ratio for traffic distribution is supported in HA as well as non-HA CIS environment.

+### Cluster adminState to enable/disable/offline a cluster
+adminState can be provided for a cluster to dictate the state of a particular cluster.
+Supported values for adminState are [enable, disable, offline]<br>
+By default clusters are in enabled state.<br>
+**adminState: enable**, allow connections to the pool members in the cluster.<br>
+**adminState: disable**, disallow new connections but allow existing connections to drain for the pool members in the cluster.<br>
+**adminState: offline**, force immediate termination of all connections to the pool members in the cluster.

 ## Known issues
 *  Pool members are not getting populated for extended service in ratio mode